By request: How to record jobs on the homeschool transcript.

 - You can help your teens with this by making sure work expectations are clear from the beginning (from them, and also from you).
 Also, teach your teens how to stand up for themselves.

-You can help prepare your teen for the job hunt by teaching them:
+You can help prepare your teen for the job hunt by teaching them good skills about:

 Having a job is exciting for teens…and good for their transcripts!